 9. “How much faster will cadence make me?”

 Hard to say, but you’ll immediately notice struggling less.
-By using less energy for each stride, you’ll conserve oxygen and breath, which will impact your endurance, and hold provide you with more energy reserves for when you need to push!
+By using less energy for each stride you conserve oxygen and breath.
+This increases endurance, and provides you with more reserves for when you need to push!

 10. Now we get to ask a question!
 What does cadence mean to you?

 We’d love to hear from you!
 Can share your experience in the comments below to help others?

 Interested in learning more about cadence?
 Shoot us an email at email@example.com, or read any of the related articles below!

 Weav Run is a new music running app that adapts songs to match the rhythm of your feet.